Meänmaa

 Meänmaa (Our Land), or sometimes Torne Valley or Torne River Valley (Tornionlaakso, Torniojokilaakso; Tornedalen) lies at the border of Sweden and Finland.
 It is named after the Torne River flowing through the valley and into the Gulf of Bothnia.
 Geographically the townships and municipalities that make up the area are Haparanda, Övertorneå, Pajala and Kiruna in Sweden, and Tornio, Ylitornio, Pello, Kolari, Muonio and Enontekiö in Finland.
-Culturally the highland Swedish municipality Gällivare is sometimes also considered part of Meänmaa due to the large share of Meänkieli-speaking population in it.
-Torne Valley should not be confused with Torne Valley Sub-region.
+Culturally the highland Swedish municipality Gällivare is also considered part of Meänmaa due to the large share of Meänkieli-speaking population in it.

 Meänkieli surnames and village names are common on the Swedish side of the border to this day, in spite of the dominance of the Swedish language in the area.
 The Finnish side of the border has standard Finnish as the sole spoken language.

 History and culture

 The cultural environment around the Torne River is characterized by agriculture, reindeer farming and fishing.

 Meänmaa was one of the oldest inhabited areas in northern Finland.
 Archeological excavations have revealed evidence of permanent settlements at least from the 11th century, but there are signs of earlier settlements.

 Agriculture has long been practiced on the fertile flooding meadows by the river.
 Trading routes followed the river and some trading centers were formed.
 One of the centers since 16th century was the island Oravaisensaari at Vojakkala.
 Today, the main center is the twin city of Haparanda-Tornio.

 The Finnish and Swedish sides of the river were once one cultural entity, as before 1809 they were both parts of Sweden.
 Once the current border between the two countries had been established, each side of the river has become influenced by the majority culture in its respective country, but still retains some traditional elements.
-As an example, on the Swedish side of Meänmaa one still makes types of food, such as rieska, that are usually considered Finnish rather than Swedish.

-Many of the towns and villages were built around the river, and some of those were thus split in two when Finland was ceded to Russia in 1809.
-There are still several villages that have the same name on the Swedish and Finnish sides of the river.